Changissnz/nu_merchant_principal/README.md

 cannot produce an achievement of some sorts, when based only in terms of their independent strengths.
-Each step's innate effectiveness in solving for a demand and the degree of its successful action in reference to its potential are not the only factors.
+Each step's innate effectiveness in solving for a demand and the degree of attempt are not the only factors.
 The execution's steps are dependent on each other, and the outcome from the execution is what is from the convergence of all of the actions taken for these steps.
 By these properties of an execution, an argument must be thought of as a "fluid